Best Cookbooks of 2016 by

 Humans are linear learners and learning is so much easier from a book with a beginning, middle, and an end than by jumping around from link to link.
-If you doubt it, here's a stack of dead tree slices that proves it: "Meathead, The Science of Great Barbecue and Grilling" co-authored by Yours Truly, Meathead Goldwyn, and Prof. Greg Blonder, PhD, with a Foreword by J. Kenji Lopez-Alt, author of The Food Lab, the 2015 International Association of Culinary Professionals Cookbook of the Year.
+If you doubt it, may I present a stack of dead tree slices that proves it: "Meathead, The Science of Great Barbecue and Grilling" co-authored by Yours Truly, Meathead Goldwyn, and Prof. Greg Blonder, PhD, with a Foreword by J. Kenji Lopez-Alt, author of The Food Lab, the 2015 International Association of Culinary Professionals Cookbook of the Year.

 With more than 400 pages and more than 400 of my photographs plus illustrations, there is new material and new recipes not on this website, and the whole thing is organized so that you can sit down in an easy chair and flow from start to finish.

 The Science of Heat